moorepants/eme185/content/pages/gantt-chart.rst

 No matter what tool you decide to use for creating a Gantt chart, make sure the chart you submit is legible and shows the full timeline of the project.
 Vector formats (e.g. PDF) are preferred because they can be fit to a standard page size, and they can be zoomed into without losing legibility.
+Here is an `example <{filename}/docs/Shoe-Tie-Machine_GANTT.pdf>`_ of a Gantt chart from a previous EME 185 project.

 InstaGantt
 ----------